metagov/daostar/DAOIPs/daoip-6.md

 ---

 # Simple summary
-Publish and index daoURI through a text field on an entity’s ENS (or DNS) domain name.
+Publish and index daoURI through a text field on an entity’s ENS (or DNS) name.

 # Motivation
 ENS is a commonly-used platform for identity and namespace in Ethereum.
 Many DAOs possess ENS names.
 Many DAOs have also delegated management of their ENS name to a manager, similar to how registration contracts work in [DAOIP-2](daoip-2.md).
 This specification facilitates adoption of daoURI as specified in DAOIP-2 by specifying a method for a DAO or representative of a DAO to publish a daoURI by adding a simple text record to their ENS (or DNS) records.